gausby/ecoule-source-csv/README.md

 [ecoute-core]: https://github.com/gausby/ecoute

-It is under active development, it has some basic functionality, but additional features has been planed.

 This project includes the following third party modules:

   * [Node CSV Parser][node-csv-parser] project by [Worms David][wdavidw], [et al.](https://github.com/wdavidw/node-csv-parser#contributors), to do the actual CSV parsing.